-Because of the effect of compounding, the value of the investor's investment in a Double ETF, Single Inverse ETF or BITI declined over the two-day period even though the Underlying Index, after two days, had a net change of 0%.
+Because of the effect of compounding, the value of an investor's investment in an ETF would decline over a two-day period even if the Underlying Index had a positive change on day one and an equivalent negative change on day 2 for a net change of 0%.
 The negative effect of compounding is more pronounced when combined with leverage and daily rebalancing in volatile markets.

-This effect is caused by compounding.
-In general, during periods of higher index volatility, compounding will cause longer term results of a Double ETF to be less than +200% or -200%, as applicable, of the return of its Underlying Index.
+This effect is caused by daily rebalancing and compounding.
+In general, during periods of higher index volatility, daily rebalancing and compounding will cause longer term results of an ETF to be less +300% or -300%, as applicable, of the return of its Underlying Index.
 This effect becomes more pronounced as volatility, and/or the period of time, increases.
-Conversely, in periods of lower index volatility, results for longer periods for a Double ETF can be higher than +200% or -200%, as applicable, of the return of its Underlying Index.
-Actual results for a particular period for a Double ETF, before fees and expenses, will also be dependent on the magnitude of its Underlying Index's return in addition to the Underlying Index's volatility.
+Conversely, in periods of lower index volatility, results for longer periods for an ETF can be higher than +300% or -300%, as applicable, of the return of its Underlying Index.
+Actual results for a particular period for an ETF, before fees and expenses, will also be dependent on the magnitude of its Underlying Index's return in addition to the Underlying Index's volatility.